Overtime (sports): Basketball

+Unrivaled, a professional women's league that plays 3-on-3 basketball on a truncated full court, adopted the Elam Ending for its inaugural season in 2025.
+In its implementation, which it calls "winning score", the target score is set at the end of the third quarter, with 11 points added to the score of the leading team (or tied teams).
+Similar to other leagues' implementations of this concept, the fourth quarter is untimed with an active shot clock, and the first team to reach or exceed the target score wins.

 In 3x3 basketball, a formalized version of the half-court three-on-three game, ties after a 10-minute game are settled by continuing play with no game clock (only the shot clock) until one team scores two additional points: baskets made outside the arc being worth two points and all others being worth one point.
 The 21-point rule, under which a regulation game ends once either team has reached 21 points, does not apply during overtime; a tie at 20 must go to 22.
 The team that did not get first possession in the game gets first possession in overtime (as jump balls are not used in 3x3).
 Individual personal foul counts are not kept at any time during the game; all personal fouls are recorded against the team, and team fouls carry over to overtime.

 Ice hockey

 Ties are common in ice hockey due to the game's low-scoring nature.
 If the score is tied at the end of regulation play, certain leagues play overtime.